BadgerBadgerBadgerBadger/BadgerBadgerBadgerBadger.github.io/content/posts/automation/2023-03-28-alerting-on-process-complete.md

 ![SharpieHASSNotification.jpg](sharpie-hass-notification.jpg)

-I can plop this down on the end of any command chain or script and be notified when it completes!
+I can plop this down on the end of any command chain or script and be notified when it completes.

-But I realised that after the fact.
-During the fact (is that even a phrase), I had already started a long-running process that I wanted to monitor and be informed when that process terminated.
+But I figured out all this after the fact.
+During the fact (is that even a phrase?), I had already started a long-running process that I wanted to monitor and be informed of when it terminated.
+So there was no way for me to append a notification curl at the end of the chain without stopping the process.

+I had to learn how to monitor a live process.

-Enter the [ps](https://man7.org/linux/man-pages/man1/ps.1.html) command with the [-p](https://medium.com/@linuxschooltech/what-is-ps-p-command-in-linux-aede7e5f0751) flag that can be passed a process ID and gives you info on it.
+Enter the [ps](https://man7.org/linux/man-pages/man1/ps.1.html) command with the [-p](https://medium.com/@linuxschooltech/what-is-ps-p-command-in-linux-aede7e5f0751) flag.
+This can be passed a process ID and gives you information about the process.

 ```sh
 ➜  ~ echo $$